Hackdromeda/BugBrowser/README.md

   * Try, *Yes* when prompted if you want to hear more programs

 Get additional details for bounties from BugCrowd and/or HackerOne
-  * Try, *Alexa ask Bug Browser to tell me more about program number five* after asking for the list on the desired platform
+  * Try, *Alexa ask Bug Browser to tell me more about program {number}* after asking for the list on the desired platform
+     * Try, *Alexa ask Bug Browser to tell me more about program number five*
+  * Try, *Alexa ask Bug Browser to tell me more about BugCrowd bounty {number}*
-  * Try, *Alexa ask Bug Browser to tell me more about BugCrowd bounty number five*
+    * Try, *Alexa ask Bug Browser to tell me more about BugCrowd bounty number seven*
   * Try, *Yes* when prompted if you want to learn about more programs
   * See the Alexa app or interface for additional details such as program requirements (iOS, Android, and Fire TV)

-Learn about hacking news using The New York Times and [NewsAPI](https://newsapi.org/)
+Learn about hacking news from several sources using [News API](https://newsapi.org/)
   * Try, *Alexa ask Bug Browser to give me a flash briefing on hacks*
   * Try, *Alexa ask Bug Browser to tell me the latest news on vulnerabilities*
   * Tap on the article for additional details (Echo Spot and Echo Show only)